Battle of Plassey, 1757

 Quick Answer

 The 1990 Mass Uprising was the culmination of years of resistance to military-backed authoritarian rule in Bangladesh.
-Students, political alliances, professional associations, and ordinary citizens converged in a coordinated movement that forced Hussain Muhammad Ershad to resign and opened the path to caretaker-led democratic transition.[1][2]Evidence: Medium
+Student activism, the martyrdom of Nur Hossain in 1987, opposition-alliance coordination, and professional-civic mobilization converged in a final wave of pressure that forced Hussain Muhammad Ershad to resign and opened the path to the Shahabuddin-led transition and the 1991 restoration of parliamentary democracy.[1][2]Evidence: Medium

 Historical Relationships